thebaron24/dgc/README.md

 # Diversity Group Consulting

 This is a seed project for building a dynamic website using [webpack](https://webpack.js.org/), [handlebars](http://handlebarsjs.com/), and [material-components-web](https://github.com/material-components/material-components-web).
 The root purpose for this repo is to provide a central location for development on the DGC website.
-The foundation for this repo was forked from the seed project [material-handlebars](https://github.com/thebaron24/material-handlebars) and customized to meet certian principle concepts.
+The foundation for this repo was forked from the seed project [material-handlebars](https://github.com/thebaron24/material-handlebars) and customized to meet certain principle concepts.

 ## Principle Concepts

--support the last two versions of browsers
+1. support the last two versions of browsers
--small file footprint
+2. small file footprint
--fast loading speed
+3. fast loading speed
--multi page to simplify SEO
+4. multi page to simplify SEO
--centralized configurable json for site configuration -easy to update content
+5. centralized configurable json for site configuration
--themeable
+6. easy to update content
+7. themeable
--self building menu
+8. self building menu
--reusable
+9. reusable

 ## Developer Dependencies